Martin-ITT/MS3-Code_Institute/Readme.md

 The design was built on the hero image of the index page - two glasses of wine and grapes.
 I tried to experiment with fonts but I found the best result using generic fonts.
 The color scheme was generated using Accessibility Tools provided by Adobe Color.
 The color pattern was slightly adjusted for easy use with Materialize framework.
 Text is displayed in white, black or Indigo color.
 Help text uses grey color.
 - #FFCA28 Materialize Amber lighten-1 / CSS - Gold
 - #3FS1BS Materialize Indigo / CSS - Darkslateblue
-- #FFFFFF White color
+- #FFFFFF White colour
-- #26A69A Materialize default button color / CSS - Lightseagreen
+- #26A69A Materialize default button colour / CSS - Lightseagreen
 - #F44336 Materialize Red / CSS - Tomato

 ![Color scheme](https://github.com/Martin-ITT/MS3-Code_Institute/blob/main/static/img/colorScheme.JPG "Color scheme")

 ### Wireframes

 Wireframes were created usign online tool Figma.
-Pages will be responsive and layout shall remain the same.
-First set of wireframes show the website when no user is logged in.
-A change in navigation can be seen on second picture when a user logs in.
+Pages will be responsive and layout shall remain the same on diferent screens.
+First set of wireframes shows the website when no user is logged in.
+A change in navigation bar can be seen on second picture when a user logs in.
 There is added funcionality to maintain Authors database when admin is currently logged in.

 No user logged in
 ![No user logged in](https://github.com/Martin-ITT/MS3-Code_Institute/blob/main/static/img/figma01_no_user.JPG "No user logged in")